thoth-station/meteor-operator/README.md

 Pre-requisite: a Kubernetes or OpenShift cluster, with the local `KUBECONFIG` configured to access it in the preferred target namespace.

-deploy the tekton pipelines and tasks CNBi Operator depends on: `kubectl apply -f hack/create-repo-pipeline.yaml`.
+Deploy the tekton pipelines and tasks CNBi Operator depends on: `kubectl apply -f hack/cnbi-prepare.yaml`.

 ## Testing the operator against an existing cluster